Skip to content

 Quick Installation

-You can install Probe with a single command using either npm or curl:
+You can install Probe with a single command using npm, curl, or PowerShell:

 bash